Pressure Cooker Seasoned Vegetable Ghee Rice is a quick healthy side dish, which can be made into a main course, just by adding chicken or shrimp.

 - Golden Raisins

-- Select the Sauté or Browning button on your Pressure Cooker and allow it to fully heat.
+- Select the Sauté or Browning button on your Pressure Cooker and allow it to fully preheat.

-- Add Broccoli and mix through.
-Place lid loosely on top for 1 minute.
+Add Broccoli and mix through.
+Place the lid loosely on top for 1 minute.

 Add Carrots and Cabbages to Pressure Cooker cooking pot.
 Stir until broccoli is desired tenderness, approximately 2 minutes.